Spiritual-Entanglement/rumc-snsg/Prayer/Litany-of-Admid-Political-Division01.md

   -  Holy Spirit, convert hearts and restrain evil.

 ## III.
 Against Violence — Without Denying Humanity
-- God of the Exodus, break the habits of violence that take root in institutions.
+- God of the Love and Mercy, break the habits of violence that take root in institutions.
   -  Jesus, Hear the cry of the oppressed.
 - Interrupt commands that train ordinary people to harm the vulnerable.
   -  Jesus, Hear the cry of the oppressed.